vrctxl/Docs/docs/access-txl/access-control.md

 ### Network Sync

 This object is network synced.
+The following data is synced:

+* First joined player

-Each client maintains its own view of the world, with the exception of identifying which player joined the world first.
+Generally, each client maintains its own view of the world, and any changes on the AccessControl object will only affect the local client.
 Some of the optional components that can be used are synced separately.

 ### Inherited API